 We have maintained and expanded our staff which now includes an executive director.
 Our small but mighty staff demonstrates the IRLC’s continued professionalism and commitment to accomplishing its conservation goals.

-Recently two major steps: hiring staff and earning Land Trust Accreditation helped us strengthen and solidify our base.
-We have reviewed and updated all of our policies and procedures, we have asked ourselves some tough questions and fixed some issues, we learned new skills, and refocused our efforts and our commitment.
-In sum, we are becoming more professional and better prepared.
-We are proud of our accomplishments to date and very excited about the IRLC’s future.
+In 2017, the IRLC earned Land Trust Accreditation which helped strengthen and solidify its base.
+We reviewed and updated all our policies and procedures, we asked ourselves some tough questions and fixed some issues, we learned new skills, and refocused our efforts and our commitment.
+In sum, we became more professional and better prepared.
+We are proud of our accomplishments to date

 Our rapidly growing array of public events, educational programs, and opportunities to volunteer are increasing our friends’ and neighbors’ interest and involvement in making a real difference while having fun and protecting this special area that we all love